Updated: Jul 21, 2021

 So, I went to Amazon for help...

-Below is the photography kit that I purchased (and still use today).
+and purchased a photography kit.
 It contains a background support system, three different color backdrops, two soft box lights, and two umbrella lights.

 This set up was perfect for an apartment!